M-J-S/CSE360Project/Increment1/Increment1ReadMe.txt

 This folder is part of increment 1 and has the schedule and class diagram and descriptions Team 18 worked on.
+Increment 1 was the GitHub repository creation along with the UML design and the creation of methods and attributes used.